5 Key Questions Your Homepage Should Answer

 Where are they in life when they need you and your services?

-These couples are recently engaged and have decided against a traditional wedding.
-They're drawn to the idea of eloping somewhere extraordinary and are in the early stages of planning their adventurous ceremony.
+These couples recently got engaged and opted out of a traditional wedding.
+They love the idea of eloping to a beautiful destination and are in the early stages of planning their adventurous wedding.

 What do you offer that other service providers in your industry do not?